AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/bulk-data-insertion/faq.md

 * BDIA can only send data to report suites that are configured as "Timestamp enabled" or "Timestamp optional."
 * Historical data for a visitor grouping must be ingested before any current data can be processed, unless Timestamp Optional report suites are being used and visitor continuity is not possible or not desirable.
 * The amount of server calls that can be processed in a given time are dependent on throttle limits and allocated resources for that customer.
-Spikes in server calls must be reported to Adobe similarly to traditional data collection through AppMeasurement.
+Report traffic spikes to Customer Care in the same way that normal data collection dictates.
+See [Schedule a traffic spike](https://experienceleague.adobe.com/docs/analytics/admin/traffic-management/t-traffic-schedule-spike.html?lang=en) in the Adobe Analytics documentation.
 * Do not send more than 1 file per 20 seconds per visitor group.
+* The maximum file size per upload is 100 MB compressed (gzip).
 * Utilize enough visitor groups so that you do not send more than 2000 rows/second per visitor group.

 ### How frequently can I upload files?